Aidevig/Bracelet/README.md

 ## Electronic design

-We used eagle cad to design the electronic part.
+We used [EAGLE](http://www.cadsoftusa.com/) to design the electronic part.